LarsTinnefeld/olist_ecom_analysis/3 - Customer Segmentation/README.md

 ![Elbow method](https://github.com/LarsTinnefeld/olist_ecom_analysis/blob/main/Images/Elbow_method.png?raw=true)

 The chart shows that a cluster number of 4 is a good choice.
 When K-Means is applied for 4 clusters we can see where the borders were defined.
-The summary table and 3D scatter plot display the new picture.
+The summary table and the pie charts below visualize the new clustering.

 | K-Means Cluster |  Recency | Frequency | Monetary | Count | Customer Description |
 | --- | --- | --- | --- | --- | --- |